KDE/sink/docs/resource.md

 * passive preprocessors, that extract data that is stored externally (i.e. indexers)
 * flag extractors, that produce data stored with the entity (spam detection)

 Preprocessors are typically read-only, to i.e. not break signatures of emails.
-Extra flags that are accessible through the akonadi domain model, can therefore be stored in the local buffer of each resource.
+Extra flags that are accessible through the sink domain model, can therefore be stored in the local buffer of each resource.

 ## Requirements
 * A preprocessor must work with batch processing.
 Because batch-processing is vital for efficient writing to the database, all preprocessors have to be included in the batch processing.